codyddd/air-quality-prediction/README.md

 For data scientists, install `jupyter lab` and work on `training.ipynb` for model training tasks and collaboration.

 To serve a AQI prediction server, run `python serve.py`

+This application depends on `parallel` package, install it with `sudo apt install parallel` for Ubuntu Server.